 I insisted on fava as one of the appetizers for nearly every meal, and my friends joked I was becoming a fava connoisseur.

-Fava is a simple dish- a split pea puree covered in olive oil, a generous squeeze of lemon, and sprinkled capers and onions.
+Fava is a simple dish- a split pea puree covered in olive oil, a generous squeeze of lemon, and sprinkled with capers and onions.
 That’s it- so simple, but so full of flavor.
 Spread it over fresh bread and it’s the perfect snack or appetizer.

 I would compare fava to hummus, but I might actually prefer the taste of fava.
 This is a must try Greek dish during your time in the country.